The 3 Biggest Payroll Mistakes Restaurants Make

 Payroll might not be the first thing on your mind when you open your restaurant each day, but when mistakes happen, they can be disastrous for business.
 For a restaurant owner, getting audited by the Department of Labor is like something out of a horror story.
 Audits have taken down establishments that were profitable for decades.

-This can take many forms—issues with regular vs. tipped wages, improperly recording tips, or miscalculating overtime.
+This can take many forms: issues with regular vs. tipped wages, improperly recording tips, or miscalculating overtime.
 Even if your employees are grossing the correct dollar amount, there are still ways to improve how you pay them and record their wages.
 Let’s start with the first common mistake:

 The federal minimum wage is $7.25 per hour, and without exception, anyone legally employed in the U.S. must earn at least that amount.
 Regular wages are paid at $7.25 or higher.
-Tipped wages, however, follow a different structure—the federal minimum tipped wage is $2.13 per hour.
+Tipped wages, however, follow a different structure.
+The federal minimum tipped wage is $2.13 per hour.

 Tipped wages are not an exception to minimum wage laws.
 Every tipped employee must still earn at least $7.25 per hour after tips.
 Some states have higher minimum tipped wages, but the key distinction remains: tipped wages must meet or exceed the regular minimum wage once tips are factored in.